Pioreactor/docs.pioreactor/developer-guide/20-User interface/04-adding-charts.md

 - `interpolation`: (Optional) the interpolation to use between points, default is `stepAfter`, string.
 - `y_axis_domain`: (Optional) specify a starting y-axis domain.
 Must be an array, like `[0.0, 0.5]`.
 - `y_transformation`: (Optional) an inline JS function to transform the y data.
 Default is the identity function, string.
+- `down_sample`: (Optional) A boolean to down-sample the data points from the server or not.

 See examples of yaml files [here](https://github.com/Pioreactor/pioreactorui/tree/master/contrib/charts) and [here](https://forum.pioreactor.com/t/creating-stirring-rpm-and-pwm-duty-cycle-charts-on-the-ui/339).